 Binet: It’s going to become a necessity for businesses — if it isn’t already.
 As enterprises deploy more non-windows machines and devices (Android, iOS, etc.), it is increasingly hard to rely on just Microsoft CA to secure the entire network.
 With the growth of connected devices and mobile workers, ‘free’ or bundled PKI solutions are not always able to adequately secure an organization or deliver the required flexibility.

 I agree with Bill 100 percent.
-To meet the rise in connectivity, organizations need one pane of glass for both Public SSL/ S/MIME certificates and Private CA. Businesses needing an agile management framework will adopt trusted, mutual-authentication solutions for all IoT devices and networks, so that they can securely build out and scale their ecosystems and manage the device lifecycles.
+To meet the rise in connectivity, organizations need one pane of glass for both public SSL or S/MIME certificates and Private CA. Businesses needing an agile management framework will adopt trusted, mutual-authentication solutions for all IoT devices and networks, so that they can securely build out and scale their ecosystems and manage the device lifecycles.

 The Threat Landscape Will Continue to Evolve